camunda/camunda-docs-manual/content/user-guide/cdi-java-ee-integration/jta-transaction-integration.md

 * `org.camunda.bpm.engine.cdi.CdiJtaProcessEngineConfiguration` for additional CDI expression resolution support.

 The process engine requires access to an implementation of `javax.transaction.TransactionManager` or `jakarta.transaction.TransactionManager` respectively.
 Not all application servers provide such an implementation.
-Most notably, IBM WebSphere and Oracle WebLogic historically did not provide this  implementation.
 To achieve JTA transaction integration on these containers, users should use the Spring Framework Abstraction and configure the process engine using the
 [SpringProcessEngineConfiguration]({{< ref "/user-guide/spring-framework-integration/_index.md">}}).